qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `area_block` Block tag or block id.
 Specifies the portal area block.
 * `frame_block` Block tag or block id.
 Specifies the portal frame block.
 * `generate_frame_if_not_found` Boolean.

+#### `type` : `imm_ptl:try_hard_to_match`
+It diligently tries to match with the scaled and rotated portal frame.
+The classical nether portal can only link to the frame that has the exact size and orientation.
+But this portal generation can link to the shape with different scale and rotation as long as the topology shape matches.
+It can create the portal with rotation transformation and scale transformation.
+Unlike `imm_ptl:flipping_floor_square` and `imm_ptl:scaling_square`, the rotation and scale do not need to be hard-coded and the shape can be not square.

+The maximum area side length is 20.

+* `from_frame_block` Block id.
+This side's frame block.
+* `area_block` Block id.
+The portal frame content's block.
+* `to_frame_block` Block id.
+The other side's frame block.
+* `generate_frame_if_not_found` Boolean.

 ### The Format of Custom Portal Generation Trigger